Jetboil Flash Review

 Ease Of Use

-The integrated igniter is great, and we wish that the all the canister stoves had one of these.
-Our testers have heard of and experienced many problems with these in the past.
-Jetboil claims that the new Flash has an "advanced igniter" which may be their attempt to address this problem.
-We've used it over 100 times with no issues so far.
+The integrated igniter is great as well.
+Our testers have heard of and experienced many problems with these in the past, but Jetboil claims that the new Flash has an "advanced igniter."
+This may be their successful attempt to address this problem — we've used it over 100 times with no issues so far.